 This degree program is designed to train students in beginning, intermediate and advanced welding applications.
 Students who complete this degree will be qualified for a variety of career opportunities in the welding industry with the ability to secure jobs with competitive pay.
 The core courses added to the skill courses will prepare students for future advancement in the industry to include supervisory and management positions.

-- Describe proper safety procedures in welding environments.
+- Define and adhere to proper safety procedures in welding environments.

-- Demonstrate the proper use and applications of welding equipment.
+- Illustrate knowledge of the proper use and applications of welding equipment according to industry standards.

-- Demonstrate the appropriate and correct application of blueprints in welding.
+- Identify and employ the appropriate and correct application of blueprints in welding.

-- Perform Gas Metal Arc Welding/Flux Core Arc Welding (GMAW/FCAW), Gas Tungsten Arc Welding (GTAW), and Shielded Metal Arc Welding (SMAW) welding procedures from flat, horizontal, vertical and overhead positions.
+- Perform basic Gas Metal Arc Welding/Flux Core Arc Welding (GMAW/FCAW), Gas Tungsten Arc Welding (GTAW), and Shielded Metal Arc Welding (SMAW) welding procedures from flat, horizontal, vertical and overhead positions according to industry standards.

-- Demonstrate safe work habits that reflect concern and care for self, others and the environment.
+- Demonstrate safe work habits that reflect concern and care for self, others and the environment that reflect current industry expectations.

 Welding, Basic Certificate